BotDogs4645/BotdogsWiki/Starting-out.md

 ## **Starting out**
-To start, go and read the official [WPILib Wiki](https://docs.wpilib.org/en/stable/docs/software/what-is-wpilib.html) that overviews general stuff about the program.
+To start, go and read the official [WPILib Wiki](https://docs.wpilib.org/en/stable/docs/software/what-is-wpilib.html) intro page that overviews general stuff about the program.
 WPILib is a collection of extensions in VS Code that allow us the best way to write code for the robot.
 ___
 #### To download _**FOR HOME**_, follow these steps: